Sourdough Artisan Bread

 Dutch Oven

 For the best sourdough bread, this is a must have in my opinion.To get the dark, crispy crust and beautiful oven spring it is known for, sourdough artisan bread needs to have two things: plenty of steam in an enclosed place AND high heat that doesn’t fluctuate.
 A simple dutch oven will solve this issue for a home-baker.
-I have an inexpensive one and some more pricy ones that I love.
-Both types work well.
-If you want oval shaped loaves, you can buy an oval dutch oven instead.
+Make sure you purchase the dutch oven you want for the shape of your bread.
+If you want oval shaped loaves, you should look for an oval shaped dutch oven and round loaves should be baked in a round one.
+Look for a dutch oven that is rated to 500 degrees F and is 5-7 quarts in size.

 Bread Proofer